Richard Miller (agent)

-Richard W. Miller (December 13, 1936 – October 16, 2013) was an American FBI agent who was the first FBI agent indicted for and convicted of espionage.
-In 1991, he was sentenced to 20 years in prison but was freed after serving fewer than three years.
+Richard William Miller (1936 – October 16, 2013) was an American FBI agent who was the first FBI agent indicted for and convicted of espionage.
+In 1991, he was sentenced to 20 years in prison but was freed after serving less than three years.

 Personal life

-Richard William Miller was born in Wilmington, California, on December 13, 1936.
+Richard William Miller was born in Wilmington, California in 1936.
 He graduated from high school in Lynwood, California.
-He completed a two-year Mormon mission to Latino communities in Texas, and then attended Compton Junior College.
+He completed a two-year mission for the Church of Jesus Christ of Latter-day Saints to Latino communities in Texas, and then attended Compton Junior College.
 He was a 1963 graduate of Brigham Young University, and a 20-year veteran of the FBI at the time of his arrest.

 Colleagues who knew Miller described him as "bumbling", "inept", and "lunchy".
 The last description referred to his unkempt appearance, and the fact that he often was observed with food crumbs and stains on his clothing.
 Former FBI Special Agent and author Gary Aldrich described Miller in this manner:

 Most agents assigned to Los Angeles during that time who knew Miller would probably agree that he should never have been hired in the first place.
 How he even got through the FBI Academy was a big mystery.
 But how Miller avoided losing his job for being one of the dumbest, most unkempt, most unpopular misfits the agency had ever hired was not a mystery.
 The management should have watched Miller more carefully.

 Additionally, according to a Washington Monthly article by Matthew Miller (no relation), Miller was described in this fashion:

 After 20 years with the bureau, Miller had a personnel file filled with doubts about his job performance.
 His superiors had repeatedly admonished him to control his ballooning weight.
 And in 1982, a psychologist examined Miller and told the FBI that he was emotionally unstable and should be nurtured along in some harmless post until retirement.

 During a September, 1986 segment for the CBS news program 60 Minutes, colleagues interviewed on camera observed that Miller had been such a sub-par performer that he had at one time lost his gun and FBI credentials.